Our customers have been hired by:

 As a F/E dev, you’ll take data and convert it into something visually appealing for the rest of us to enjoyably digest.

-You need to convert your employment, skills, and educational data into a resume the IT manager enjoys reading.
+But first— You need to convert your employment, skills, and educational data into a resume the IT manager enjoys reading.
+Not to worry.

 This front end developer resume guide will show you: